 Wyoming Search And Rescue Team Recovers Body From Remote Colorado Peak

-After Colorado teams failed twice to recover a man’s body from a remote mountain peak, Teton County Search and Rescue recovered his remains last week.
+After Colorado teams twice tried to recover a man’s body from a remote mountain peak, Teton County Search and Rescue recovered his remains last week.
 The Wyoming team had the right equipment and training to help bring closure for his family.

 MH